-Second, it is related to recent papers in macroeconomics that study the aggregate and cross-sectional effects of childcare costs and subsidies.
-Attanasio, Low and Sanchez-Marcos (2008), who model female labor supply decisions in a life-cycle model, show that declining cost of childcare had a large, positive effect on married female labor supply during recent decades in the United States.
-Bick (2012) builds a life-cycle model of female labor supply and fertility, and shows that an expansion of childcare subsidies in Germany would lead to a positive effect on female labor supply.
-Domeij and Klein (2012) approach childcare subsidies from an optimal taxation perspective.
-They argue that in economy with distortionary taxes on labour, tax deductibility of childcare costs can be welfare improving.
-In an application of their model to Germany, they find childcare subsidy rates that are welfare improving and are also supported by a majority of households.
-Garcia-Moran (2012) compares the effects of childcare subsidies versus direct cash transfers in an overlapping generations model of marriage, divorce and investment in children.
-She shows that childcare subsides are more effective than direct cash transfer for improving the well-being of children in poverty.
+Finally, our paper is closely related to recent work in macroeconomics that studies the aggregate and cross-sectional effects of childcare costs and subsidies.
+Attanasio, Low and Sanchez-Marcos (2008), who model female labor supply decisions in a life-cycle model with endogenous human capital accumulation for females, show that the observed declining cost of childcare had a large, positive effect on married female labor supply during recent decades in the United States.
+Bick (2012) builds a life-cycle model of female labor supply and fertility and shows that an expansion of subsidized childcare in Germany would lead to a positive effect on female labor supply.
+In his model, universally available child care increases the labor force participation of mothers with young (0-2 years old) children by 14%.
+Domeij and Klein (2012) approach childcare subsidies from a Ramsey optimal-taxation perspective.
+They argue that in economy with distortionary taxes on labor supply, tax deductibility of childcare costs can be optimal.
+In an application of their model to Germany, they find childcare subsidy rates that are welfare improving.
+However, welfare-maximizing subsidy rates are not supported by a majority of households.